LanceAve/OpenGL_Exploration_Escapades/README.md

 # Branches
 This repository makes use of branches.
 Each branch builds from the previous one, so... as I further get through the material, you'll see things shuffling around and more stuff being added in.
 Nothing earth-shattering.
 Just me getting through the material and the such.

-You'll notice that there are some branches were I go on off on a tangent.
+You'll notice that there are some branches were I go off on a tangent.
 Some will be marked as `_junk` for experimental stuff that didn't work.
 Stuff that did work will be given an abreviation with the readme updated to reflect what was acheived.
 You'll see what I mean later, don't worry.

 # License
 License?
 You can do whatever you want with this code.